Local structures on stratified spaces: Collar-gluing

 defined in a neighborhood of $\ov{\partial}_\ast \ov{X}$, where it is an open embedding.
 Stratified conically smooth open self-embeddings of $\RR_{\geq 0}\times \ov{X}$ under $\{0\}\times \ov{X}$ being a basis for the topology about $\ov{\partial}_\ast \ov{X}$, there is such a self-embedding $\ov{e}$ for which the composite

 is everywhere defined and is a conically smooth open embedding.
 This proves the result. \end{proof}

-Let $X$ be a stratified space of depth at most $k$.
-Recall from Definition~\ref{def.link} the conically smooth map $\sL_k(X)\xra{\pi_k} X_k$ -- Corollary~\ref{unzip-functor} states that it is a bundle of compact $(k-1)$-dimensional stratified spaces.
-Example~\ref{bundle-examples} exhibits the fiberwise cone $\sC(\pi_k) \to X_k$, which is equipped with a conically smooth section. \begin{prop}[Tubular-neighborhoods of strata] Let $X$ be a stratified space of dimension less or equal $n$ and of depth at most $k$.
+Let $X$ be a conically smooth stratified space of depth at most $k$.
+Recall from Definition~\ref{def.link} the conically smooth map $\Link_k(X)\xra{\pi_k} X_k$ -- Corollary~\ref{unzip-functor} states that it is a bundle of compact $(k-1)$-dimensional conically smooth stratified spaces.
+Example~\ref{bundle-examples} exhibits the fiberwise cone $\sC(\pi_k) \to X_k$, which is equipped with a conically smooth section. \begin{prop}[Tubular neighborhoods of strata] Let $X$ be a conically smooth stratified space of dimension less or equal $n$ and of depth at most $k$.
 There is a conically smooth open embedding

 under $X_k$. \end{prop}

 \begin{proof} From Lemma~\ref{face-collars} there is the conically smooth open embedding